Question: Tipping in the UK - When is it expected and how much should I tip ?

 Everywhere I go the rules or "etiquette" of tipping are different.
 I've heard that tipping is included in the bill in the UK?
 Is that true?
-And if it isn't, how much should I tip in the UK and when should I tip?
+And if it isn't, how much should I tip and when should I tip?

 Find more answers to UK currency puzzlers